Honesty in Causal Forests: When It Helps and When It Hurts: Introduction

 \section{Introduction}

+Some modeling choices become standard practice not because they are optimal, but because they are conservative, familiar, and built into the tools we use.
+But in applied settings, such defaults can come at the expense of making effective use of our data.

-Causal forests have become a popular tool for estimating how treatment effects vary across individuals~\citep{wager2018estimation}.
-They are used in a growing number of domains---including marketing, operations, economics, and public policy---to personalize interventions and inform targeting strategies.
-Since 2019, dozens of papers in INFORMS journals alone have applied causal forests to experimental or observational data (see Appendix~\ref{app:causal_forest_applications}), often with the goal of estimating individual-level treatment effects.
+Causal forests provide a prominent example of this tension.
+They are a popular method for estimating how treatment effects vary across individuals \citep{wager2018estimation} and are increasingly used in fields such as marketing, operations, economics, and public policy to support personalization and targeting.
+Since 2019, dozens of papers in INFORMS journals have applied causal forests to experimental or observational data (see Appendix \ref{app:causal_forest_applications}), often as part of broader analytics pipelines that rely on individual-level effect estimation.

-The method builds on a familiar idea: instead of estimating a single average effect for the whole population, we split the population into subgroups based on observed features and estimate effects within each group.
-This is conceptually similar to how random forests estimate outcomes, except now the goal is to estimate causal effects.
-But there is a crucial modeling difference: unlike random forests, which typically use the full training data for both splitting and estimation, causal forests often divide the training data in two---using one part to decide how to form the subgroups, and the other to estimate effects within them.
-This practice, known as \textbf{honest estimation}, is meant to prevent overfitting and selection bias~\citep{athey2016recursive}.
-It is the default in widely used software packages such as \texttt{grf}~\citep{athey2019generalized} and \texttt{EconML}~\citep{econml}, and is commonly recommended in applied research.
-But is this default always a good idea?
+The method mirrors random forests for outcome prediction, but with causal effects as the target.
+Another key difference lies in how the data is used.
+Standard random forests use the full training sample to both build trees and estimate leaf-level predictions.
+Causal forests often divide the data in two: one part to form leaves, and another to estimate leaf-level effects.
+This practice---known as \textbf{honest estimation} or \textbf{honesty}---is the default in widely used software packages such as \texttt{grf} \citep{athey2019generalized} and \texttt{EconML} \citep{econml}, and is commonly recommended in applied work.
+But is this default a good idea?

-This paper examines the practical consequences of honest estimation for users of causal forests---whether researchers or practitioners estimating individualized effects from experimental data.
-While honesty reduces overfitting, it also cuts the effective sample size in half, which can limit the model's ability to detect effect variation.
-We show that this trade-off plays out differently depending on the setting.
-When treatment effects differ across individuals and the data is rich enough to detect those differences, honest estimation can lead to less accurate models than those learned using all available training data for both splitting and estimation.

-This has important implications for how experiments are designed and how data is used.
-In many real-world settings---especially in social science experiments, field trials, and policy evaluations---data is limited.
-The default use of honest estimation could lead to underpowered models or unnecessary costs in data collection.
-And yet, this trade-off is rarely (if ever) examined in practice.